PictureElement/nextjs-strapi-portfolio-starter/README.md

 iv.
 Copy the generated token.

-### Step 2: Transfer data from local to production
+v.
 Navigate to your local Strapi directory (`/strapi/`) and run the transfer command:

 ```
 npm run strapi transfer -- --to https://your-domain.com/admin ‑‑to‑token YOUR_TRANSFER_TOKEN
 ```

-Replace `YOUR_TRANSFER_TOKEN` with the token from Step 1.
+Replace `YOUR_TRANSFER_TOKEN` with the token from Step iv.

-### Key notes

-- Transfer tokens expire automatically—set short-lived tokens for safety.
-- Use HTTPS for production Strapi to encrypt data in transit.

 ## Future enhancements